EithonNetwork/EithonInsanityRun/README.md

 ### 1.4 (2015-12-30)

 * NEW: Configurable player messages for all actions
+* CHANGE: The join command is now not listed in the list of eir sub commands.
 * BUG: The command reset did not reset the time score.

 ### 1.3 (2015-12-29)